Who are we?

 How did you find these teas?

 In the early days, Rishi mountain-biked from village to village in China, showing up on farmers' doorsteps with a handwritten note requesting to sample their tea.
 After identifying the cream of the crop, he worked with the Chinese government and US customs agents to import the teas to America.
-From these rural farms, the tea travels to Seattle by van, freight train, and barge.
+From these rural farms, the tea travels to Seattle by some combination of van, freight train, boat, and plane.

 What makes Theanine so special?